-To minimise environmental impact, the Group has adopted the practice of not printing any physical copies of this SR and has incorporated it into the AR FY2020.
-Stakeholders and shareholders can download the AR FY2020 online at the URL https://globalinvacom.com/pages/investor-relations.
+To minimise environmental impact, the Group has adopted the practice of not printing any physical copies of this SR and has incorporated it into the AR FY2021.
+Stakeholders and shareholders can download the AR FY2021 online at the URL https://globalinvacom.com/investor-relations.

 Stakeholders' feedback is very important to us.
-Please let us have your feedback on this SR or any aspect of our sustainability performance.
-You can email your queries or feedback at SR@globalinvacom.com
+We welcome feedback on this SR or any aspect of our sustainability performance.
+Please email any queries or feedback to SR@globalinvacom.com